 The film is a variation on the causally looped time paradox that we saw in films such as Terry Gilliams Twelve Monkeys (1995) and Back to the Future Part II (1989), which staged an entire film hidden in the margins of its predecessor.
 You could even point to the more obscure Australian time travel film As Time Goes By (1988), which similarly featured a man running around a nowhere Australian outback town trying to sort out various time conundrums.
 However, the work that did this to brilliance and the one that comes the closest to what we have in The Infinite Man was Nacho Vigalondos Timecrimes (2007), which constructed an extraordinary story about causal loops that occur as an ordinary mans ventures into the woods involves him having to travel back in time and continually meet himself to stop a chain of events from happening.
-There are also surprising similarities to another Australian-made time paradox film that came out around the same time, the Spierig Brothers more high-profile Predestination (2014), as well as the subsequent Synchronicity (2015).
+There are also surprising similarities to another Australian-made time paradox film that came out around the same time, the Spierig Brothers more high-profile Predestination (2014), while this period also seemed to feature several other works on the same subject with the subsequent Synchronicity (2015) and Counter Clockwise (2016).

 Out of the premise, Hugh Sullivan creates an amazing work.
 Initially, things play out in a mundane way in which nerdish Josh McConville (a dead ringer for actor Lee Pace) takes his girlfriend Hannah Marshall to an abandoned hotel for their anniversary, where their plans go wrong with the arrival of her ex Alex Dimitrades and she decides to depart with him, leaving Josh heartbroken.
 This is played with some comic amusement but then the film starts to get interesting as Hugh Sullivan puts twists on it and jumps forward one year later as Josh McConville perfects his time travel device and makes the trip back with Hannah Marshall.
 As things start to go wrong, we find out that the initial account of events that we saw transpire is anything but straightforward as their time-travelled selves keep walking in and being mistaken for their other selves.
 As then becomes apparent, there are yet further versions of Josh McConville travelled from the future and we then see all of the events replay themselves as the other two versions of themselves hide in the shadows, or are mistaken for other versions and even forced to impersonate themselves and maintain causality by having their earlier lines fed to them through an earpiece.
 The script twists and constantly loops over on itself like a mad pretzel-makers worst nightmare, always maintaining the perfect logic and never seeming to contradict its own causal continuity.
 The results come with an enormous pleasure in the films wilful conundrums.